 Milwaukee 60-inch Mobile Work Station Features

-I really liked the inclusion of the steel pegboard.
-For one, it helps keep your hand tools organized and within easy reach—but I also found it simple to mount my cordless power tools on it so they were ready to go when I was.
+I liked the inclusion of the steel pegboard.
+For one, it helps keep your hand tools organized and within easy reach.
+I also found it simple to mount my cordless power tools on it so they were ready to go when needed.
 Previously, I had stored my power tools in the corner on a traditional pegboard, but the location wasn’t optimal.
-With the Milwaukee 609-inch mobile workstation I not only get a steel board that won’t take damage from the weight of my tools, I also have it front and center in my small work area so access to everything I need is far easier.
+With the Milwaukee 609-inch mobile workstation I get a steel board that won’t take damage from the weight of my tools.
+Placing it front and center in my small workย area, I have access to everything I need.

-Each of the 11 drawers on the Milwaukee 60-inch mobile work station can hold up to 100 pounds—except the bottom drawers which can handle 200 pounds.
-Overall, that gives this tool storage system a 2200-pound overall capacity.
-Even fully-loaded I was able to move it around the shop’s 3/4-inch plywood floor—a testimony to the well-designed frame and excellent casters.
-And just above each of the casters is a nice corner bumper (you put these on during assembly) to protect your other shop furniture from potential dings.
+Each of the 9 topmost drawers on the Milwaukee 60-inch mobile workstation holds up to 100 pounds.
+The bottom two drawers support up to 200 pounds.
+Overall, thatย gives this tool storage systemย a 2200-pound overall capacity.
+Even fully loaded I could easily move it around the shop’s 3/4-inch plywood floor.
+This speaks to the well-designed frame and excellent casters.
+Just above each of the casters Milwaukee placed a nice cornerย bumper.
+You put these on during assembly to protect your other shop furniture from potential dings.

 Milwaukee 60-inch Mobile Work Station Drawers

-I loved the soft-close action on the 60-inch Milwaukee mobile work station drawers.
-Even fully-loaded, they’re a pleasure to use.
+I loved the soft-close action on the 60-inch Milwaukee mobile workstation drawers.
+Even fully loaded, they’re a pleasure to use.
 Nudge them shut and they’ll pull themselves in the last inch-and-a-half.
-That really beats the shoving and slamming I’ve experienced with other storage chests and tool storage solutions over the years.
-Another added benefit with this system is that opening drawers becomes a more deliberate process (you have to “defeat” the retraction system on open).
-With a more deliberate process you’re less likely to have more than one drawer open at a time (a potential safety hazard—though less so on horizontal storage than with vertical tool chests).
+That really beats the shoving and slamming I’ve experienced with other storageย chests and tool storage solutionsย over the years.
+Another added benefit of this system is that opening drawers becomes a more deliberate process (you have to “defeat” the retraction system on open).
+With a more deliberate process, you’re less likely to have more than one drawer open at a time (a potential safety hazardโthough less so on horizontal storage than with vertical tool chests).

 Milwaukee 48-22-8560 Specs